Skip to main content

 To prepare for the Putnam Competition, the Department of Mathematics hosts weekly problem-solving sessions (usually during the Fall quarter).
 We welcome any student interested in tackling difficult problems, regardless of whether he or she intends to participate in the Putnam Competition.

-Training sessions: Unless otherwise specified training sessions were in Lunt 104, on Tuesdays 6:30pm-7:30pm.
+Training sessions: Unless otherwise specified training sessions will be in Lunt 104.
+Check the schedule here.

 Resources and Further information